 Instead, ask about a specific part of the day.

-- Share something yourself.
-Back to school is a transition time for you, too, and sharing what’s new or hard or especially fun for you helps create a shared discussion, rather than Q&A. Your kids love knowing that you too feel emotions they do – fear, joy, excitement, embarrassment.
+Back to school is a transition time for you, too, and sharing what’s new or hard or especially fun for you helps create a shared discussion, rather than Q&A. Your kids love knowing that you too feel the emotions they do – fear, joy, excitement, embarrassment.
 And, make sure to tell them why you want to know about their day, and how happy it makes you when they share.

-- Steal classroom practices!
 An emotion chart doesn’t need to be constrained to the classroom.
-It can help your younger children communicate their emotions more precisely and builds their emotion vocabulary at the same time.
-Are they happy with school, or are they excited about their new friend?
+It can help your younger children communicate their emotions more precisely and build their emotional vocabulary at the same time.
+Are they happy with the school, or are they excited about their new friend?
 Did they have a bad day or are they frustrated with how hard reading is this year?

 Getting kids to talk isn’t easy – but it is doable.
 Just be specific, be consistent, be authentic, and have fun!
 And then you can share back some of what you’re learning back with your school if you are a Possip parent :).